cameraui/sdk/go/docs/api/sensor.md

 	func (s *ClipDetectorSensor) UpdateValue(property string, value any) error

-UpdateValue is a no\-op — the clip detector sensor has no externally writable properties.
+UpdateValue on a read\-only sensor: external writes are ignored.

 <a name="ClipEmbedding"></a>